D2-mods/D2-Mira/d2-mira/readme.txt

-D2-Mira
+The Big Metal Unit mod (v4.0)
 GitHub: https://github.com/D2-mods/D2-Mira
 Download: https://github.com/D2-mods/D2-Mira/releases
-Installs on: IWD:EE, IWD2, BG:EE, EET
+Installs on: IWD:EE, IWD1, IWD2, BG:EE, BG2:EE, EET

 ==================================================
 OVERVIEW
 ==================================================
 Adds the Big Metal items from BG2 to other IE games.
-All items are obtainable in IWD:EE and IWD2 (including pantaloons).
-The Rod and Pulse Ammunition (prototype) are added to BG:EE.
-See components section for details.
+All items are obtainable in IWDEE, IWD1, and IWD2 (including pantaloons).
+The Rod and Pulse Ammunition (prototype) are added to BGEE/SoD.
+There's also an option to start with a bag containing the core Big Metal items.
+See components section for more info.

 v4.0:
 - IWDEE/IWD2: The pantaloons are now required for gaining the Big Metal Unit.
 - IWDEE/IWD2: Pulse Ammos are now gained through trades/dialogue.
 - BGEE: Pulse (prototype) given Silver and Cold Iron properties (can hit all the werewolf enemies).
+- Added full support for classic IWD1
+- Added partial support for BG2EE (see components section)
+- All components are now installable on BGEE, BG2EE, and EET.

 ==================================================